aws/aws-sdk-pandas/docs/source/install.rst

 AWS Glue Python Shell Jobs
 --------------------------

-.. note:: Glue Python Shell runs on Python3.6, for which support was dropped in version 2.15.0 of Wrangler.
+.. note:: Glue Python Shell runs on Python3.6, for which support was dropped in version 2.15.0 of awswrangler.
 Please use version 2.14.0 of the library or below.

 1 - Go to `GitHub's release page <https://github.com/aws/aws-sdk-pandas/releases>`_ and download the wheel file (.whl) related to the desired version.
 Alternatively, you can download the wheel from the `public artifacts bucket <https://aws-sdk-pandas.readthedocs.io/en/latest/install.html#public-artifacts>`_.